-No matter whom you are or what your age is, a complete eye exam will go a long way towards ensuring that your sight remains clear and healthy.
-A thorough eye and vision evaluation can be performed by , therefore, eye doctor at Eye Pieces Plano.
-If you haven't been to the optometrist in more than a year, it's time to book a consultation for an eye exam.
+No matter your age or who you are, an annual comprehensive eye exam goes a long way toward ensuring that your sight remains clear and healthy.
+A thorough eye and vision evaluation can be performed by an eye doctor at Eye Pieces Plano.
+If you haven't been to the optometrist in more than a year, it's time to book your yearly eye exam.

 Every eye exam we conduct includes a free LipiScan™ test, which tests for the presence of Dry Eye Syndrome.
 A totally painless test lasting one minute, Lipiscan can determine whether a patient is suffering from this common eye issue.

 When no vision correction is required, our Simpsonville eye doctors recommend every member of the family come in at least once per year for a comprehensive eye exam.
 If you have conditions such as diabetic retinopathy or severe macular degeneration, we make recommend you come in more often to monitor how your condition is progressing,